-As a woman approaches her mid-40s to early 50s, levels of the female hormones estrogen and progesterone start to decline and overall hormonal imbalance occurs.
+As a woman approaches her mid-40s to early 50s, levels of the hormones estrogen and progesterone start to decline and overall hormonal imbalance occurs.
 The menstrual cycle becomes irregular.
-Menopause is the point when a woman has not had a period for a year.
-Common symptoms of menopause include hot flashes, sleep disturbances, and vaginal discomfort.
-For most women, symptoms of menopause are mild and no treatment is necessary.
+Menopause is the point when a woman hasn’t had a period for a year due to the declining levels of hormones.

 Another reason to take HRT is early menopause due to primary ovarian insufficiency (POI) or other diseases.
-Cancer treatment, including surgery, radiation, and chemotherapy may trigger early menopause.
-Removal of the ovaries (hysterectomy) causes immediate menopause.
+Cancer treatment, including surgery, radiation, and chemotherapy, may trigger early menopause.
+Removal of the ovaries (oophorectomy) causes immediate menopause.
 However, if the uterus is removed (hysterectomy) but the ovaries are kept, it does not cause menopause right away.

 While HRT can ease symptoms of menopause, there are also some health risks to consider.
-In order to minimize risk, your doctor may start with a very low dose to see if your symptoms improve.
+To minimize the risk, your doctor may start with a very low dose to see if your symptoms improve.
 The most current recommendation by experts is to use the lowest dose of hormones necessary for the shortest period of time.
 However, there is ongoing controversy on the dose, duration, and source of hormone used.

 HRT is generally not recommended for women who have previously had blood clots or stroke.
 The risk of stroke is greater in smokers who are also overweight.

 There’s no increased risk of lung cancer associated with HRT, but combination EPT may increase the risk of dying from lung cancer.

 When estrogen levels drop, you may experience vaginal dryness, burning, and itching.
 That can make intercourse painful and interfere with intimacy.
 HRT can relieve those symptoms and make sex pleasurable again.
 If vaginal discomfort is your main problem, you can use vaginal creams, a vaginal ring, or suppositories instead of oral HRT.